Skip to main content

 Bendaña shared how, after overcoming a series of major challenges in his own life, he "found energy for my life again when I thought there wasn't any" and developed his belief that everyone has a more confident version of themselves — they just have to tap into it.
 From there, he came up with four "big ideas" to help people get to that point:

 1. People meet your energy before they meet you.
 People want to be led by and engage with someone who brings great energy.
 "Motivation is temporary and it expires; energy is something we can activate," Bendaña said.
-"We won't rise to level of our goals; we'll fall to the level of our energy."
+"We won't rise to the level of our goals; we'll fall to the level of our energy."

 2. Scared is what you feel — courage is what you do.
 Too many people are so paralyzed by fear of being judged that they end up not doing anything at all.
 The remedy is to intentionally step outside one's comfort zone, whether that means swimming with sharks or creating a disco bathroom.

 4. See in others what they can't see in themselves.
 Confidence isn't just about one person; it's also about the people in their lives.
-When speaking colleagues and team members, it's possible to interrupt their inner negative voice and help replace self-doubt with confidence.
+When speaking with colleagues and team members, it's possible to interrupt their inner negative voice and help replace self-doubt with confidence.

 A Rallying Cry

-Bendaña's exploration of internal perception of identity ties into the theme of the 2024 NACS Show, "We Are Convenience."
+Bendaña's exploration of the internal perception of identity ties into the theme of the 2024 NACS Show, "We Are Convenience."
 The admittedly broad topic is intended to serve as a kind of rallying cry for the entire industry, according to Jeff Lenard, vice president of strategic industry initiatives for NACS.

 "When you look at every other channel, they're defined by what they sell.
 Grocery stores sell groceries.
 Drugstores sell drugs. … Convenience stores sell a concept.
 Convenience doesn't describe what's on the shelves, it describes what customers crave, and it changes over time," he explained.
 "It could be one-stop shopping.
 It could be a fast shopping experience.
 And then, when you look at a convenience store like Buc-ee's, it's entirely different.
 So, convenience is in the mind of the customer, and how do we present that to the customer so that our channel is top of mind?"